tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/introspect-process-debugging.rst

 -  *<compute-ip>* :8085 This port displays the *contrail-vrouter-agent* introspect port.

-Another way to launch the Introspect page is by browsing to a particular node page using the Contrail Web user interface.
+Another way to launch the Introspect page is by browsing to a particular node page using the Tungsten Fabric Web user interface.

 `Figure 69`_ shows the contrail-control infrastructure page.
 Notice the Introspect link at the bottom of the Control Nodes Details tab window.